UFC superstar shot and killed at age 33 while taking evening walk

 Mokhtarian, founder of the Australian Top Team UFC gym, had previously survived an attempt on his life after being shot at outside the gym last year.

-Following the incident, he canceled a planned MMA event two months later amid fears of another possible attack.
+Following the incident, he cancelled a planned MMA event two months later amid fears of another possible attack.

+Canadian-American sports journalist Ariel Helwani explained Mokhtarian's death on X in detail below:

 CHECK OUT: Help Us Grow and Get Rewarded!
 Share Your Thoughts About Yen.com.gh and Unlock A Copywriting Course In A Giveaway.